gcocatre/caudec/HELP.md

 -------------------------------------------------------------------------------

-Global options:
+Global parameters:

   -s        be silent, only print errors

-  -n N      launch N processes concurrently (1-10);
+  -n N      launch N processes concurrently (1 or more)
-            by default, the number of CPU cores.
+            By default, the number of CPU cores.

   -i        ignore unsupported files